Naman1997/VAAK/Circuit.md

 You can see below how you can connect one flex sensor to the arduino uno board.
 ![N|Solid](https://cdn.sparkfun.com/assets/learn_tutorials/5/1/1/example_circuit_bb.png)

-However, we are using 5 flex sensors, and their connections is as shown below
+However, we are using 5 flex sensors, and their connections is as shown below:

 ![N|Solid](https://i0.wp.com/www.marcopucci.it/wp-content/uploads/2014/06/flex_sensor_5_dita_bb.jpg)